timraymund/tensorflow_docker/README.md

 $ docker compose run tf
 ```
 This puts one into a shell inside the docker environment.
 Note that if one is not using v2 compose, e.g. with the linux docker engine, this will work with `docker-compose` as well.

+An alternative is to use the Docker extension in vscode to start and attach to the container.

 ### in the container
 Once the container is running, `/working` provides access to the local directory.